-This is our third post in our photography series.
-If you missed the first two posts: Organizing your Printed Photos and Organizing your Digital Photos make sure to check them out so you get the steps used to prep for preparing your photobooks.
+This is our third post in our photo organizing series.
+If you missed the first two posts: Organizing your Printed Photos and Organizing your Digital Photos make sure to check them out so you get the steps used to prep for preparing your next lesson, photo books.

-So, as we discussed in our previous post, we began the process of creating photobooks out of our family photos to help preserve them and to also make it easy for us to give gifts to our family that lives out of the country.
+As we discussed in our previous post, we began the process of creating photo books out of our family photos to help preserve them and to also make it easy for us to give gifts to our family that live out of the country.
 It is such a nice way to present your photos without having to print each one or having them permanently in one location.
-We will say, if you prefer to touch your photos, you may want to use a photo album or scrapbook to store your photos or even just use the photo box method discussed in our first post of the series.
-This post is specific to creating a photobook.
+I will say, if you prefer to touch your photos, you may want to use a photo album or scrapbook to store your photos or even just use the photo box method discussed in our first post of the series.
+This post is specific to creating a photo book.

-Once you have the photos you want for the photobook you will want to choose your photobook creator.
-We chose to use Shutterfly mainly because they are the ones that offer regular discounts and that our Pamper points (yes you earn points when you buy diapers) converted to, so it financially made sense for us, but you may choose a different book creation tool.
+Once you have the photos you want for the photo book you will want to choose your photo book creator.
+I chose to use Shutterfly mainly because they are the ones that offer regular discounts and that our Pamper points (yes you earn points when you buy diapers) at the time converted to…and you know how I am about my discounts! lol.
+You may choose a different book creation tool and that is perfectly fine.
 They are all pretty much created equal with a few minor differences, but for the purposes of this post I will refer to shutterfly.

-Please comment below and let us know what you liked most about our series and what you would like to see in the future.
+Please comment below and let me know what you liked most about this series and what you would like to see in the future.

 Join My Email List